opensafely-core/ehrql/docs/tutorial/writing-a-more-complex-dataset-definition/index.md

 ### Codelists

-The repository contains two codelists that we use when we assign demographic and exposure variables to the dataset.
+The repository contains three codelists that we use when we assign demographic, exposure and outcome variables to the dataset.
-They are stored in two CSV files.
+They are stored in three CSV files.
 We read each CSV file using the `codelist_from_csv` function, which we import now.

 ```python